-The commercial aspects of the climate sector in Indonesia are mostly driven by private sector investment through international voluntary carbon trading schemes, for example, Verified Carbon Standard issued by Verra, Gold Standard Credits or Voluntary Emission Reductions issued by Gold Standard, and Certified Emissions Reductions issued under the Clean Development Mechanism under the Kyoto Protocol.
+The commercial aspects of the climate sector in Indonesia are mostly driven by private sector investment through international voluntary carbon trading schemes, with a compliance carbon trading market in the development pipeline.
+For example, Verified Carbon Standard issued by Verra, Gold Standard Credits or Voluntary Emission Reductions issued by Gold Standard, and Certified Emissions Reductions issued under the Clean Development Mechanism under the Kyoto Protocol.